Zika Virus and Covid 19

 Developmental Risks of the Zika Virus

 From a fertility standpoint, the primary concern of the Zika virus is the risk of developmental defects in the fetus of an infected mother.
-Zika-associated birth defects occur in approximately 10% of lab-confirmed Zika-positive pregnancies (15% if the infection occurs during the first trimester).
+Zika-associated birth defects occur in approximately 5-10% of lab-confirmed Zika-positive pregnancies.
 The most common developmental concern is the risk for microcephaly, in which the head (and brain) of the baby remains abnormally small.
 This is generally associated with a range of neurologic problems which can include seizures, trouble with feeding, speech, and sitting/crawling/standing.
 Hearing and vision can be affected as well as overall intellectual development.
 Infection with the Zika virus during pregnancy can also increase the risk of fetal death and miscarriage.

 There is currently no treatment available for fetuses who are infected with the Zika virus, so the best defense is prevention.
 Transmission to the fetus can occur both before or after a pregnancy has been established, so preventative measures must be taken by women who are either already pregnant and those who are planning a pregnancy in the near future.